 Lennie Steinbrink, age 73, passed away after a courageous battle with cancer.
 She was born February 11, 1946 at home in Laverne, Oklahoma, to Wayne and Mary Wofford.

-To send flowers in memory of Lennie Lu Steinbrink, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lennie Lu Steinbrink, please visit our Heartfelt Sympathies Store.

 Lennie was a high energy and sometimes difficult child—she began walking at nine months.
 When she was three, her parents adopted a Cocker Spaniel named Inky.
 One day her mother went in the back yard and found her crying.
 She asked, “Why are you crying?” and Lennie replied, “Inky bit me”.
 Her mother then asked, “Why is Inky crying?” and Lennie responded, “I bit him back!”